 I have drawn attention to the well documented divorce between physics theorists and experimentalists with respect to the long standing ether debate.
 What must be kept in mind with respect to this debate is that regardless of a disagreement between theorists and experimentalists is that there was no doubt in Isaac Newton’s mind that ether exists.
 He also expressed the opinion that there are small particles in the ether.
-(This seems to align with the debate about particles that exist in respect to the dynamic Awareness Model) that links local space foam to a non-local awareness continuum.
+(This seems to align with the debate about particles that exist in respect to the dynamic Awareness Model as well as comments I have made today) that links local space foam to a non-local (sub-Quantum Mechanics type of continuum as described by Bob Henderson) awareness continuum.
 Here is what Newton had to say about his concept of ether:

 “I do not know what this Aether is”, but that if it consists of particles then they must be exceedingly smaller than those of Air, or even than those of Light: The exceeding smallness of its Particles may contribute to the greatness of the force by which those Particles may recede from one another, and thereby make that Medium exceedingly more rare and elastic than Air, and by consequence exceedingly less able to resist the motions of Projectiles, and exceedingly more able to press upon gross Bodies, by endeavoring to expand itself.”

 Apart from the Michelson and Morley, Dayton Miller, Cahill, Ives and numerous other experiments relating to the existence and properties of an universal ether conducted over a period of nearly a century, contemporary physicists have never become convinced that a universal ether exists.
-Today I provide what I consider to be sound reasons as to why this universal reluctance by contemporary physicists to positively accept ether into their modelling should change.
+Today, in addition to my earlier notes, I provide what I consider to be sound reasons as to why this universal reluctance by contemporary physicists to positively accept ether into their modelling should change.
 I present you with two references relating to ideas and experiments conducted by Morris to consolidate my position in this blog.
 These are a physics paper entitled “Perth-Muenster REG-REG Correlations: Remarkable New Evidence for Dynamical Space” and a separate open access repository (zip file) archive supporting Morris’s paper with data.

 The abstract for Morris’s paper is as follows: